 Excludes response times that are negative, zero, or greater than 60 minutes. [[br]] Sub-Frontier: <2 persons/sq mile. [[br]] Frontier: >=2 and <6 persons/sq mile. [[br]] Rural: >=6 and <100 persons/sq mile. [[br]] Urban: >=100 persons/sq mile.

-Data from 2016 does not include information on all Salt Lake County EMS agencies so data may not reflect accurate response times.
+Data from 2016 was updated to include information on all Salt Lake County EMS agencies that was excluded prior.

-Data for 2016 has been updated to reflect the population descriptions for counties that the Office of Primary Care and Rural Health uses.
+Data for 2016 was updated to reflect the population descriptions for counties that the Office of Primary Care and Rural Health uses.
 These descriptions no long include "sub-frontier".

 How Are We Doing?EMS response times in Utah have risen slightly in recent years, with the rise being more pronounced in the least populated areas.